 Financial Support Information

-There are many ways for you to fund your university studies.
+There are many ways to fund your university studies.

-Scholarships are available through most universities.
-Unlike a loan, a scholarship does not need to be paid back.
-Scholarships may be awarded based on academic merit, financial need, extracurricular activities or other distinctions.
-You may have to apply for certain scholarships, while you may be automatically considered for others.
+Most universities offer scholarships.
+Unlike having to pay back a loan, you do not need to pay back a scholarship.
+Universities award scholarships based on academic merit, financial need, extracurricular activities and other distinctions.
+You can apply for certain scholarships, while you may be automatically considered for others.

 Renewable Versus Non-Renewable Scholarships

 A renewable scholarship is awarded for more than 1 year.
-Each year, the recipient must meet the university's stated criteria to continue receiving the scholarship.
+Each year, you must meet the university's stated criteria to continue receiving the scholarship.

 A non-renewable scholarship is awarded for 1 year only.
-In some cases, you can re-apply for subsequent years; in other cases, you may not be permitted to re-apply.
-Contact the university directly for further information.
+In some cases, you can re-apply for subsequent years; in other cases, you cannot.
+Contact the university directly for more information.

 Total Value Versus Per-Year Value

-On OUInfo, scholarships are categorized according to how much money they provide per year.
-To calculate the total value of a scholarship, multiply the per-year value by the number of years the scholarship can be renewed.
+OUInfo categorizes scholarships according to how much money they provide per year.
+To calculate the total value of a scholarship, multiply its per-year value by the number of years it can be renewed.

-Many organizations and companies offer scholarships, awards and prizes, often based on competition.
+Many organizations offer scholarships, awards and prizes that are often based on competition.
 You must actively seek out and apply for these awards.
 Do your research and remember to apply early.

-Look into scholarships offered by organizations and/or community groups that you or your family belong to, as these groups often have scholarships available only to members and their families.
-Likewise, ask your parents and family about any financial support programs that may be offered through their workplace.
-Many companies provide scholarships to employees and their families.
+Look into scholarships offered by organizations that you or your family belong to.
+Community groups often have scholarships available only to members and their families.
+Also, many companies provide scholarships to employees and their families.
+Ask your parents and family about any financial support programs that may be offered through their workplace.

 Ontario Student Assistance Program (OSAP)

-OSAP is a financial aid program that can make it easier for students to go to college or university.
-Funding is available for both full- and part-time postsecondary students and is based on a number of factors, including family income.
+OSAP is a financial aid program that can help you with the cost of college or university.
+Funding is available for both full- and part-time postsecondary students and is based on several factors, including family income.

-If your parents' household income is too high, OSAP may not cover all the costs of university.
-In this case, you may want to look into personal bank loans or lines of credit.
+If your parents' household income is too high, OSAP may not cover all of your university costs.
+In this case, you may want to check out personal bank loans or lines of credit.
 Unlike OSAP, bank loans charge interest immediately.
 Most banks provide specialized student loans – contact a few local banks to compare products.